ardydedase/prodline-spa/README.md

 # Prodline for Single Page Apps
-Cookiecutter template for Single Page Apps
-Reusable components and templates for organisations to manage their software product line of web applications.
+Reusable components and core assets for organisations to manage their software product line of web applications.

 ## Overview
 Originally written as a demo for the Software Product Line Engineering Advanced Elective at the National University of Singapore.